-Consolidated operating income was \$30.8 million, or 7.4% of net sales revenue, compared to \$40.6 million, or 8.6% of net sales revenue.
-The 1.2 percentage point decrease in consolidated operating margin was primarily due to:
+Consolidated operating income was \$65.6 million, or 7.4% of net sales revenue, compared to \$87.5 million, or 9.1% of net sales revenue.
+The 1.7 percentage point decrease in consolidated operating margin was primarily due to:

-- higher marketing expense as we reinvested back into our brands; - additional costs and lost efficiency associated with automation startup issues at our Tennessee distribution facility impacting small retail customer and direct-to-consumer orders; - higher sales dilution from trade discounts, allowances, and promotional programs; - an increase in depreciation expense primarily related to our new distribution facility; - unfavorable health insurance and product liability expense; - a less favorable product mix within the segments and a less favorable customer mix within Home & Outdoor; and - the impact of unfavorable operating leverage due to the decrease in net sales.
+- higher marketing and new product development expense as we reinvested back into our brands; - a less favorable product mix within the segments and a less favorable customer mix within Home & Outdoor; - unfavorable distribution center expense primarily due to additional costs and lost efficiency associated with automation startup issues at our Tennessee distribution facility; and - the impact of unfavorable operating leverage due to the decrease in net sales.